 E-motion is Energy in motion: It needs to move, otherwise it becomes stuck , accumulates and becomes dense and stagnant.

 Un-dealt with stress and 'negative' emotions can develop into anxiety, depression or chronic pain / illness over time.

 Breathwork provides effective release from stress, using the natural release mechanisms or the body.
 It is not just a way to 'manage' stress but to actually let go of it for good.

 Anxiety and panic attacks?

 When experiencing stress and fear we have two (or three) possible survival mechanisms: 'Fight or flight', or 'freeze'.
-Anxiety is a result of ongoing fight or flight response, a state of high adrenaline and increased heart beat.
-Other symptoms include hypertension, hypervigilance, inability to relax, restlessness, insomnia, hyperactivity.
+Anxiety is a result of ongoing or chronic fight or flight response, a state of high adrenaline and increased heart beat.
+Other symptoms include hypertension, hyper-vigilance, inability to relax, restlessness, insomnia, hyperactivity.

 During the stresses of birth baby's heart rate and adrenaline levels are high.
 When the baby is put to mother's chest soon after birth the warmth and beating of mother's heart calms down the baby and make heart rate and adrenaline levels drop.
 If this for whatever reason doesn't happen, our adrenaline levels may stay high permanently.
 This is a common root of anxiety.
 Fear can also accumulate in the system later on in life.
-Panic attacks happen when the pressure valve of accumulated fear finally blows up.
+We learn to be in a constant state of high alert, ready to flee or fight.
+Panic attacks happen when the internal pressure gets too much for our system to handle, and the figurative lid blows up.